-SCNM's campus, research institute, and medical center facilities are located in Tempe, Arizona-a sophisticated city of culture and learning.
-SCNM shares Tempe with Arizona State University, thereby providing our students with a rich college atmosphere and an abundance of affordable housing, research, and entertainment opportunities.
-Tempe is a great place to learn, live, work, and play.
+Sonoran University's main campus, including the research institute and two medical facilities, are located in Tempe, Arizona - a sophisticated city of culture and learning.
+Known as the home of Arizona State University, Tempe is a rich college atmosphere and an abundance of affordable housing, research, and entertainment opportunities.
+It is the ideal place to learn, live, work, and play.